March 3, 2020 Democratic Primary Voting Information

 The Constitution of Virginia requires that persons be registered in the precinct in which they live to be qualified to vote.

-In order to be eligible to vote in the General Election to be held on November 5, 2019, individuals must be registered no later than 4:30 p.m. on Tuesday, October 15, 2019.
+In order to be eligible to vote in the Democratic Party Presidential Primary to be held on March 3, 2020, you must register no later than 4:30 p.m. on Tuesday, February 11, 2020.

-In addition to the normal weekday hours, the office will be open on Saturday, October 26, 2019 and Saturday, November 2, 2019 between the hours of 8:30 a.m. to 4:30 p.m., for absentee voting.
-The office is located in the County Government Center, 103 South Court Street, Luray, VA 22835.
-Persons may not register and vote the same day; there is a 5 day waiting period for new registrants.
-Those casting an absentee ballot, in person, will need to bring their valid photo ID.
+In addition to normal weekday hours, the office will be open on Saturday, February 29, 2020, between the hours of 8:30 a.m. and 4:30 p.m., for absentee voting.
+You may not register and vote on the same day; there is a 5 day waiting period for new registrants.
+Those casting an absentee ballot in-person will need to bring their valid photo ID.

 Persons are encouraged to make application for voter registration.
 The office is open from 8:30 a.m. to 4:30 p.m., Monday - Friday.